julsgasull/FIB-TFG/source/README.rst

     $ virtualenv venv
     $ source venv/bin/activate
     $ pip install -r requirements.txt
-    $ cd game
+    $ cd src
     $ python manage.py runserver 127.0.0.1:9001

-Now there is game example tool you can launch into on the port 9001:
+Now there is app example tool you can launch into on the port 9001:

 .. code-block:: shell